youngInnovator/Blog-RestAPI/README.md

 mysql> grant all on db_example.* to 'blog'@'localhost'; -- Gives all the privileges to the new user on the newly created database
 ```

-### 3. Change mysql username and password as per your installation
+### 3. Change MySQL username and password as per your installation
 * open `src/main/resources/application.properties`
-* change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation (if required)
+* change `spring.datasource.username` and `spring.datasource.password` as per your MySQL installation (if required)

 ### 4. Build and run the app using maven
   - Build the project: